 Our native pollinators include bumblebees and other bees (250 species), butterflies and moths, flies, beetles and wasps.

-In all there are over 4000 species of insect in the UK that carry out pollination of our native wild plants and our food crops.
+There are over 4000 species of insect in the UK that carry out pollination of our native wild plants and our food crops.

 Insect pollination is extremely important to the UK economy, with estimated values of £691 million annually.

 - Half of our 27 bumblebee species are in decline

 - Three of these bumblebee species have already gone extinct

 - Two-thirds of our moths are in long term decline